 We note first that the Poincar\'{e} homology sphere can be equivalently defined as a quotient of $\bS^3$ under a group action of order 120 (see \cite{KirbyScharlemann}).
 The mapping $f \colon \bS^3 \to P$ induced by the group action is a covering map, and since $\bS^3$ is simply connected we see that $\bS^3$ is the universal cover of the Poincar\'{e} homology sphere $P$.
 As a covering map $f$ has an empty branch set but the suspension of $f$, $S(f) \colon S(\bS^3) \to S(P)$, has a branch set equal to the two suspension points.
 By definition of the cone of a map, the preimage of either suspension point $P \times\{0\}$ or $P \times \{1\}$ is a point and the preimage of any other point is a discrete set of $120$ points.
 Thus the double suspension of $f$,

-is a branched cover between $5$-spheres and has a branch set equal to the suspension of the two branch points of $S(f)$.
-Thus the branch set $B_{S^2(f)}$ is PL-equivalent to $\bS^1$ and so we see that $S^2(f)$ is a branched cover between two spheres with a branch set of codimension four.
+is an open and discrete map between $5$-spheres and has a branch set equal to the suspension of the two branch points of $S(f)$.
+Thus the branch set $B_{S^2(f)}$ is PL-equivalent to $\bS^1$ and so we see that $S^2(f)$ is an open and discrete map between two spheres with a branch set of codimension four.

 The image of the branch set $B_{S^2(f)}$ is complicated since its complement has a fundamental group of 120 elements.
 Furthermore even though the branch set is PL-equivalent to $\bS^1$, the image of the branch set is not PL-equivalent to a simplicial complex even though it is a Jordan curve in $\bS^5$.
 Thus the map $S^2(f)$ does not satisfy the hypothesis of our main theorem.